 Exceptions include when you register and pay to take part in one of our fundraising events as you have entered into a contract with us.
 We may therefore use this legal basis to give you a welcome call, send you information about the event, send any materials that you have requested, ask you for an update on progress towards achieving your fundraising target and to support you with any related fundraising activities and to safely deliver the event.

-If you order one of our fundraising packs, for example Toddle Waddle, Time for Tea or Mile of Fun, or enquire about undertaking a community fundraising activity for us, we believe that it is in our legitimate interest to process your personal information to respond to your request.
+If you order one of our fundraising packs, for example Toddle Waddle, Time for Tea or Splash Now, or enquire about undertaking a community fundraising activity for us, we believe that it is in our legitimate interest to process your personal information to respond to your request.
 In a similar way, if you set up a Forever Fund (an online memorial to a loved one lost to meningitis), we will process your personal information to send you details about the fund.

 If you are an executor of a will in which we are a beneficiary, we will contact you in relation to the bequest as we are legally obliged to do so.